Labs & Research Groups

 Prof. Igor Jovanovic

-The Nuclear Measurements Teaching Laboratory is used for both NERS 315 and NERS 515, to introduce the student to the devices and techniques most common in nuclear measurements.
-Experiments include the operation of gas-filled, solid-state, and scintillation detectors for charged particles, gamma-ray, and neutron radiations.
-The laboratory has three stations, each with an oscilloscope and PC equipped with a multichannel analyzer.
+The Nuclear Measurements Teaching Laboratory introduces students to the devices and techniques most common in nuclear measurements.
+Experiments include the operation of gas-filled, solid-state, and scintillation detectors for charged particles, gamma rays, and neutrons.
+The laboratory has four stations, each with an oscilloscope, a suite of nuclear electronics, a high-purity germanium detector, and a PC equipped with a multichannel analyzer.
 This laboratory is used in the junior and graduate radiation measurements laboratory courses NERS 315 and NERS 515.

 Position-Sensing Semiconductor Radiation Detector Laboratory